asrindayananda/hashnode-blog/ckqrpzpzk0624i2s13t9a7vwo.md

 A module is needed for your custom code to run in magento.
 Say you want to change some magento code or add your own code. you need a module.
 This is best practice and this is how a module works.

-Below steps creates a dummy module called AzCodez_MagentoTraining.
-Rename as you wish
+Below steps creates a dummy module called AzCodez_MagentoTraining

 - Create a folder app/code/AzCodez/MagentoTraining